ga4gh/vrs/docs/source/terms_and_model.rst

 Location
 ########

-As used by biologists, the precision of “location” (or “locus”) varies widely, ranging from precise start and end numerical coordinates defining a Location, to bounded regions of a sequence, to conceptual references to named genomic features (e.g., chromosomal bands, genes,
+As used by biologists, the precision of "location" (or "locus") varies widely, ranging from precise start and end numerical coordinates defining a Location, to bounded regions of a sequence, to conceptual references to named genomic features (e.g., chromosomal bands, genes,